green-arrow/website/source/blog/2015-05-10-run-up-to-two-oh.md

 parallel with 2.0-beta.
 As I said in the beginning of this post, we will likely backport a few features to the 1.13.x series in order to ease the transition.
-Because of the proximity to Ember 2.0 and the impact of this change on the programming model, routable components are a good candidate for backporting.
+Because of the proximity to Ember 2.0 and the impact of this change on the programming model, routeable components are a good candidate for backporting.

 Whenever we land these features precisely, we are committed to making